Ready Player One: Retrospective

 adaptation, offered a scathing review that criticized the book's narrative style by stating "It's... a terribly written piece of adolescent fantasy that, at heart, exemplifies everything wrong and repellent about modern nerd culture" and challenged its coming-of-age premise by calling it "a stunted-adolescent story".
 Regarding the abundance of pop culture references, Shager called the book "an unbearable celebration of nostalgic juvenilia".
 He summarized his argument against the book by stating "It's a lionization of immature things (and immaturity) as an end to itself, rather than as the building blocks of more mature – and worthwhile – creations".
 Shager also lamented the book's "Peter Pan-ish infatuation with childishness, which comes coated in a stench of stale Doritos, Jolt Cola and lowbrow smugness".

 Shortly after the book was published, Gamergate became a focal point in the culture wars during the 2010s.
 This led some critics to re-examine Ready Player One and accuse it of pandering towards more toxic elements of online gamer culture.
 Constance Grady of Vox wrote that "for readers in Cline's target demographic in 2011, [the book] felt empowering.
 For readers who weren't, it felt like a harmless piece of affirmation meant for someone else.
 Everyone deserves a silly escapist fantasy, right? [...]
 But in this world [...] only things that affect straight white dudes really matter".
 Writer Chris Isaac of Tor disagreed with these criticisms, stating that the backlash towards the book was an overcorrection in response to backlashes against similar books aimed at an audience of young women, such as Stephenie Meyer's Twilight series.
 He notes a then-recent video essay from young adult author Lindsay Ellis, previously dismissive of Meyer's writings, that defended the writing of the Twilight books while singling out Ready Player One for its writing.
-Isaac writes "I don't think the lesson from Twilight should be that Ready Player One needs to be blasted in the same fashion, but rather that you can acknowledge the flaws of something without joining a hate mob or attacking anyone else for enjoying it.
+Isaac wrote: "I don't think the lesson from Twilight should be that Ready Player One needs to be blasted in the same fashion, but rather that you can acknowledge the flaws of something without joining a hate mob or attacking anyone else for enjoying it.
 By the end of Twilights shelf life, people talking about how much they disliked the series had become far more tiresome than those who enjoyed it."

 Podcast

-Michael J. Nelson's and Conor Lastowka's book review podcast series 372 Pages We'll Never Get Back was named after the number of pages that comprise the book's paperback edition.
-The book was the inaugural subject of the podcast, which is devoted to reviewing literature the hosts consider to be of dubious quality.
+Michael J. Nelson and Conor Lastowka's book review podcast series 372 Pages We'll Never Get Back was named after the number of pages that comprise the book's paperback edition.
+The book was the inaugural subject of the podcast, which reviews literature the hosts consider of dubious quality.
 They criticized the book's "defective" worldbuilding, referred to its pop culture references as being repetitive and excessive in place of descriptive writing, and described the plot as weak.